 Everything is different.
 Many of our sororities are OVERWHELMED with legacies.
 So, just because you are a member of a sorority (from Auburn or from a different campus), your daughter is not guaranteed an invitation or a bid.
-The truth is, some sororities will have well over 100 legacies.
-Historically, about 60% of our potential members report at least one relative in a sorority.
-The average sorority has 101 women in recruitment reporting family connections.
-If they can have 75 new members, it’s clear that they don’t even have room for all of their legacies.
+The truth is, some sororities will have well over 100 legacies going through recruitment.
+If they can have 85 new members, it’s clear that they don’t even have room for all of their legacies.
 In addition, each sorority meets many great women during recruitment who are a better fit for their chapter than some of their legacies, which means that no pledge class is only legacies.
 In fact, no pledge class is even mostly legacies.
 Usually, less than one in five of the women in our recruitment joined a sorority they have a relative in.
 Even if you were the president of the chapter at Auburn twenty years ago and you are a big contributor to the chapter today, it is still possible that your daughter might not be invited back to that chapter.

-It is a misconception that if a legacy is invited back for preference round that she is guaranteed a bid.
+It is a misconception that if a legacy is invited back for preference round, she is guaranteed a bid.
 There are two explanations for that.
 One is that some sororities do not guarantee bids to their legacies who attend preference parties.
 Their legacies are given the same amount of consideration as non-legacies.
 Also, sororities differ in what they call a legacy.
 While every sorority wants to know if a potential member is related to one of their members in any way, legacy doesn’t mean the same thing to every sorority.
 For one sorority, a legacy is for someone whose mother, sister, grandmother, aunt, or cousin is a member.
 For another, it might be mother and sister only.
 Every sorority has a national policy regarding legacies and the chapters at Auburn consult with their headquarters offices to ensure that they treat their legacies fairly and appropriately.
+Legacy policies for many organizations have changed over the past few years.
 If you want to know what your sorority’s policy is, contact them.
-Click here to fined out how each sorority defines legacy.

 It is also a misconception that, when a sorority releases a legacy, the relative will get a notification phone call.
 Very often, we receive phone calls from confused relatives who are surprised to learn that most of the chapters at Auburn no longer do that.
 There are many reasons for this.
 The first has to do with the sheer volume of potential members and legacies.
 There is simply not enough time to call and discuss each situation with each relative.
 Another reason goes back to the way that each sorority defines legacy.
 If a sorority does not consider a niece to be a legacy, they do not need to call the potential member’s aunt.
 The most important reason is that this recruitment experience belongs to the potential member.
 She should be the first one to know what her invitations are and we want to respect her privacy and her ability to disclose that information to her family and friends.
 If a potential member decides not to return to her mother’s sorority, we don’t ask her mother to deliver that message.
 We also do not expect the sororities to share information with the potential members’ families before that information becomes available to the potential members themselves.